<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 7. Target the Right Audience

-8. Explain Opportunities & Why
+8. Explain Opportunities and Why

 9. Leave the Budget Open-Ended